Housed Easy Clean Grid Magnetic Separator

 Secondary separators guarantee product purity and quality by removing ultra-fine particle ferrous contamination such as natural process machinery wear.

-Usually located in mid or end of process, options include simple magnetic rods, magnetic grids or grates, housed grids, high pressure grids, rotating grids or housed rod assemblies and multi row self-cleaning grids.
+Usually located in mid or end of process, options include simple magnetic rods, grid magnets, grate magnets, housed grids, high pressure grids, rotating grids or housed rod assemblies and multi row self-cleaning grids.

-In other industries such as recycling and construction materials primary separation may be adequate, typical examples include cement, aggregates, wood chips, plastic or glass recycling.
+In other industries such as recycling and construction materials, primary separation may be adequate.
+Typical examples include:

 Different magnet materials have different properties, so the choice is very important.
 The latest high intensity magnetic separators use Neodymium (NdFeB) (also known as Rare Earth) magnets.
 This is the strongest magnet material and is effective in extracting the finest ferrous and paramagnetic particles.